taichi/modernjs/modernjs.en.md

 By the way, to retrieve the type declaration files from the npm repository, you can do `npm install -D @types/lodash` etc. It's great that you can get them by npm, not by the decicated tools.

 #### [Flow]
-[Flow] is a static analysis tool made with OCaml, and it checks the type declaration mixed in JavaScript, and it performs a various check.
+[Flow] is a static analysis tool written in OCaml, and it checks the type declaration mixed in JavaScript, and it performs various validations.

 Let's see a bit of JavaScript code typed in [Flow].